lmagyar/prim-sync/README.md

 Why another sync solution?
 Because none of the professional solutions can write SD cards and follow local symlinks, or are extremely slow or full of bugs (Syncthing, Resilio Sync, rsync, osync, rclone, Unison).
 I gave up and wrote it.

-See my other project, https://github.com/lmagyar/prim-ctrl, for remote management of your phone's Tailscale VPN and Primitive FTPd SFTP server.
+See my other project, https://github.com/lmagyar/prim-ctrl, for remote management of your phone's Primitive FTPd SFTP server and optionally Tailscale VPN.

 ## Features